 In cricket, shining a ball with saliva is a traditional practice, which is entirely legal as well, as long as mints aren’t used to gain an illegitimate benefit.
 Since the coronavirus is reported to spread via respiratory droplets, ICC came up with a decision to ban the usage of saliva.

-Earlier, the Australian cricket ball manufacturer Kookaburra came up with an alternative to saliva by developing🐷 a wax applicator which will act as a substitute to shin꧑e the ball.
+Earlier, the Australian cricket ball manufacturer Kookaburra came up with an alternative to saliva by developing a wax applicator which will act as a subs🌜titute to shine the ball.

-Some media reports had also suggested that the ICC is considering the possibility of allowing the use of artifi💦cial substances to polish the ball, however, it will be entirely under the supervision of umpires.
+S✅ome media reports had also suggested that the ICC is considering the possibility of allowing the use of artificial substances to polish the ball, however, it will be entirely under the supervision of umpires.